Former Panamanian dictator Manuel Noriega dies at 83

 Jurors convicted Noriega in April 1992 of eight of 10 charges.
 Under the judge's instructions, they were told not to consider the political side of the case — including whether the U.S. had the right to invade Panama and bring Noriega to trial in the first place.

-During his years at a minimum-security federal prison outside Miami, Noriega got special POW treatment, allowed to wear his Panamanian military uniform and insignia when in court.
+During his years at a minimum-security federal prison outside Miami, Noriega got special prisoner of war treatment, allowed to wear his Panamanian military uniform and insignia when in court.

 He lived in a bungalow apart from other inmates and had his own television and exercise equipment.
 He was said to be a TV news junkie and a voracious reader about politics and current events.